Playing Online Poker in Laos – FAQ

 |Why Laos||Poker||Gambling||Internet||Costs||Where to Live||Lifestyle|

-We interviewed an expat poker in Vientiane on relocating to Laos to play poker, and travel tips in general.
+We interviewed an expat in Vientiane on relocating to Laos to play online poker, and travel tips in general.

 I first spent some time in Thailand as many do, as there’s quite a few poker players there.
 Then on a visa run to Vientiane (the Laos capital, on the Mekong River) I realized I preferred it here.
 It’s more laid back than Thailand on a number of things, certain laws and political ideologies are different.

 The Mekong Riverfront from the Laos side, Thailand visible to the West

 For example you can renew visas in Laos longterm without needing to do visa runs to consulates outside the country – Laos is much more receptive to foreigners living here.
 There are also less controls like reporting your address every 90 days, no police stop and searches, etc. They just leave you alone to do your own thing.
 Similar to Vietnam or the Philippines visa wise, with the same safety levels of Thailand.